SteveJM/Bash-Intro/Exercise3.md

     > tar -xvf files.tar
     > ls -l

-    The tar command was similay to those used previously, except we used the '-x' option to eXtraxt our files.
+    The tar command was similar to those used previously, except we used the '-x' option to eXtraxt our files.
 You can see the tar command list the files that it extracted and can then see that the "three_directory" has been restored.

     Using tar like this to tar up groups of files, verify the contents are as expected and then to extract them again provides us with a simple means of preserving some files, perhaps as a local backup, or to copy to another computer or thumb-drive.

 ----
 That completes this exercise.
-You may wish to further experiment with the 'find', 'grep' and 'tar' commands to make sure that you inderstand them.
+You may wish to further experiment with the 'find', 'grep' and 'tar' commands to make sure that you understand them.